Historical Background of Anti-Chinese Discrimination in British Columbia

 3. Restriction of livelihoods (employment, business and commercial enterprise)

-4. Segregation (restrictions in housing and the use of public and private space)
+4. Segregation (restrictions in housing and the use of public and private spaces)

 VOTING